Axestein/DockerLearning/Notes.md

 Docker solves the problem of inconsistent environments by providing lightweight, portable containers that ensure applications run the same across different systems.
 It simplifies the deployment, scaling, and management of applications by isolating them in containers with all necessary dependencies.

+**Benifits:**

+=> Docker makes it easier to package applications and add to CI/CD pipelines.

+=> Docker helps you package dependencies with containers.

+=> Docker simplifies container technology to make creating and running containers easier.

 ### Container
 A container in Docker is a lightweight, portable, and isolated environment that packages an application along with its dependencies, ensuring it runs consistently across different systems.
 (Containers are just a process (or a group of processes) running in isolation, which is achieved with Linux namespaces and control groups.
 Linux namespaces and control groups are features that are built into the Linux kernel.
 Other than the Linux kernel itself, there is nothing special about containers.